ethangutk/RaytracingProgram/README.md

 <br><br>
 ### 💡 Cones & Spotlights
 These two features go hand in hand.
 A cone is a minor feature that uses the quadratic surface equation of a parabolic cylinder to create the shape’s properties.
 A little extra work is needed to let the program know not to keep producing the shape above the tip of the cone.
-A spotlight is simply a cone, but it is light instead of a physical form.
+A spotlight is a cone, but it is light instead of a physical form.
 Anything within the "light cone" will be illuminated, but anything outside will show the object ambient.
-An index position, height, and radius of the base will be specified when creating the cone.
+The base's index position, height, and radius will be specified when creating the cone.

 <br><br>